alanjones2/Alan-Jones-article-code/mercury2/README.md

 ## Mercury provides a simple way to transform Jupyter Notebooks into interactive web apps and is also developing cloud-based publishing.

-This repo contains the code and data in support of the above article.
+This folder contains the code and data to support the article above.

 ## Local version